 I saw a play recently called In Mother Words, and it was a series of vignettes about motherhood.
 One of the short stories was about a mom who had a biological son and a daughter adopted from China, and she expressed her annoyance at how many people, upon meeting her family, eye her children and ask, “So how do they get along?”
 I found this portion of the play (and this character’s sassy response to those questions) particularly hilarious because I get that question all the time.
 And granted, sometimes that question can just be a normal, small-talk-between-moms question.
 No problem.
 But other times, when the question is couched between other nosey questions, like, “Are those all your kids?” and then “So, you adopted AND had your own kids?” in a tone that suggests that this is a mind-blowing concept . . . well then I can tell there more going on than just a simple attempt at chit-chat.
 I think the world is genuinely curious about how non-biological siblings relate to one another.
 Perhaps there is an assumption that adoptive families are offering some kind of multi-cultural experiment that we can all learn from.
 I sometimes feel like the real questions behind these inquiries are:

-Can non-related siblings really act like “real” siblings?
+Can mixed-race families really get along? and/or Can non-related siblings really act like “real” siblings?